Hidcote Manor Gardens

 Touring and accommodation

-Stay in Lygon Arms Hotel in Broadway, Hidcote, Stratford-Upon-Avon and Warwick is a short drive away.
+Other places of interest nearby include Shakespeare's Stratford-Upon-Avon and family fun Warwick Castle.
 Visit Hidcote Manor Gardens on a day trip from London.
-Our Cotswolds Countryside day tour from London can include the garden.
+Our Cotswolds Countryside day tour from London can include extra time at the garden.
+Our Tour Designers will customise the day to match your interests.

 If this is your first time to England, we would recommend a custom version of your Town and Country Tour; it covers the famous places and allows you to utilise your private driver-guide by getting-off-the-beaten-path.
 Our Classic tour of Ireland is a good place to start for the first trip to Ireland, and we suggest the Classic tour of Scotland for your first trip to the bonny Highlands.
 Merging Wales with England makes for a dynamic experience of mountains, stately homes and cosy country pubs.